abalam666/lifx-kinect/README.md

 ### Robot name : how can i change the name 'viki' to something else ?

-### Grammar : how can i make the words  ?
+### Grammar : how can i setup the words it can recognize ?

-### Trigger events : how can i make 'viki' to call other webervices and talk back the answer ?
+### Trigger events : how can i make *viki* to call other webervices and talk back the answer ?

 #What is LIFX ?